UI/UX Design

 Case Study

-Design an application that allows advisors to personalize a selection of white-label marketing videos, which they can download from the Marketing Gateway.
+Design an application that will give advisors the ability to personalize a selection of white label marketing videos, which they can download from the Marketing Gateway.

 User Story